codefornola/311/README.md

 ## some sample queries

+Login to the db with psql `psql -h localhost -U nola311` and run some queries:

 ```sql
 -- what are the top issues that people call about?
 select issue_type, count(*) as num_calls from nola311.calls group by issue_type order by num_calls desc;